codepath/android_guides/Fragment-Navigation-Drawer.md

 </RelativeLayout>
 ```

+In order for this to work we now need to create a **custom adapter for our list** to display this custom drawer item.

-### Add Model
+### Add Model for Drawer Item

-Create a model class for your drawer icon.
+Let's create a model class for our custom drawer icon.
 Name it `NavDrawerItem.java`.

 ```java
 public class NavDrawerItem {